-For some time, Māori had no immunity to the new diseases that arrived with Pākehā settlers.
-Severe epidemics were common.
+Māori had no initial immunity to the new diseases that arrived with Pākehā settlers, and severe epidemics were common.
 This 1887 newspaper article describes a deadly outbreak of measles in Taranaki centred on Parihaka pā.
 Large hui at which Māori from different places gathered could result in disease spreading over a wide area.

 Using this item

 Reference: Evening Post, 4 July 1887, p.
 2.

 Permission of the National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.